Employer of Record

 Termination

-The Angolan constitution and the GLL explicitly outline the right to employment, work, and employment stability, specifying the grounds for termination in the applicable law.
-Both parties are prohibited from employing termination methods not outlined in the applicable law, including the GLL.
+The Angolan Constitution and the General Labour Law explicitly outline the right to employment, work, and employment stability, specifying the grounds for termination in the applicable law.
+Both parties are prohibited from using termination methods not provided for by the applicable law, including the General Labour Law.

-In terms of termination grounds (excluding dismissal for a serious cause or termination agreements), employers may opt for dismissal based on objective grounds and engage in collective redundancies.
+In terms of termination grounds, excluding dismissal for serious disciplinary cause or termination agreements, employers may opt for dismissal based on objective grounds and engage in collective redundancies.

 Individual Dismissal on Objective Grounds: